AlexGaiser/Machine-Learning-Tic-Tac-Toe/README.md

 ## How to get started
 1. Construct a `index.html` to be your starting point on this project.
-Add your necessary HTML tags, including `script` and `link` tags to link to your JavaScript and CSS respectively.
+Add your necessary HTML tags, including `script` and `link` tags to link to your separate JavaScript and CSS files respectively.
 2. Construct the gameboard.
 The gameboard page should include the 3x3 grid, and at minimum a reset button.
 Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.